COVID-19: Q&A for Texas Oncology Patients and Caregivers

 You, your caregivers, and close contacts can take proactive measures to protect yourselves and those around you from COVID-19, including:

 - Get vaccinated when authorized COVID-19 vaccines become available to you.

 - Wear a face mask whenever you are around others.

 - Practice social distancing.
 Stay a minimum six feet apart in all encounters with anyone who is not a member of your household and keep a safe distance from anyone who has been in contact with others outside of your home.

 - Avoid crowds.
 Stay home if at all possible.
 Do not venture out if you do not feel well.

 - Wash hands thoroughly for at least 20 seconds and frequently.
 If soap and water are unavailable, use alcohol-based hand rub.

 - Disinfect frequently touched surfaces with household cleaning spray or wipe.

-- Call Texas Oncology first if you have concerns.
+- Call Texas Oncology first if you have questions or concerns.

 Should I wear a facemask?